Student seated at a table with academic advisor

 Graduate students should contact Renuka Phillips, director of graduate programs.

-The program leading to a Bachelor of Business Administration degree is designed to provide students with a well-rounded, educational experience with experience-driven learning at the heart of it.
-Major components of the program are designed to provide solid foundations in the liberal arts, broad general business concepts and specialized majors.
+The Bachelor of Business Administration degree is designed to provide students with a well-rounded education with experience-driven learning at the heart of it.
+The program provides solid foundations in the liberal arts, business concepts and specialized majors.
 Complete catalog year information is available at wmich.edu/catalog.

 To request a pre-business administration curriculum guide, email an advisor